-When it was finished it was stunning all by itself and we decided that it would need a nice mat and frame to really finish the piece.
+When my cross-stitch was finished it was stunning all by itself so we decided that it would need a nice mat and frame to really finish the piece.
 After all the hard labor put into creating the cross-stitch picture we decided it needed to be finished properly.

 When they called to tell us that our picture was ready they said it was "gorgeous!"
 My husband could tell that they were really proud of their work - and they should be.
 When we saw it - it was stunning.
 Just beautiful.
 I put a lot of labor into my cross-stitch and they all put a lot of labor into finishing it properly for me.